bids-standard/stats-models/specification/walkthrough-1.md

 Here, `GroupBy` states that for every unique combination of `run` and `subject`, we will fit a separate model.
 This results in a single input image per model.

-If you are familar with tabular data such as R `DataFrames`, or `pandas`, the `GroupBy` operation should be familar.
+If you are familiar with tabular data such as R `DataFrames`, or `pandas`, the `GroupBy` operation should be familiar.
 For instance, given three subjects with two runs each, we can define 6 rows in a table (3x2):

 ```{code-cell} python3